KeplerGO/epicwash/README.md

 ***Prevents K2 EPIC catalogues from containing pre-existing or duplicate entries.***

-This Python module adds two tools to the command line, `epicwash` and `epicwash-prepare`, that allow pre-existing or duplicate entries to be removed from new K2 EPIC catalogs.
+This Python module adds three tools to the command line, `epicwash`, `epicwash-prepare`, and `epicwash-renumber`, that allow pre-existing or duplicate entries to be removed from new K2 EPIC catalogs, and renumber the EPIC IDs of the others.

 This repository is unlikely to be of any interest to you, unless you are the soul in charge of producing the EPIC catalog